Best Bathroom Flooring Options

 Related content > > Waterproof Laminate Flooring Buying Guide

 How to Make Sure Your Laminate Flooring is Actually Water-Resistant

 During your search for the best bathroom flooring, be sure to confirm the core material of your laminate before buying.
 You want to be sure to get laminate with a quality, high-density core.

-During installation, apply glue or caulk into the seams between interlocking planks.
+During installation, apply glue or caulk around the edges of the planks.
 This will seal up any cracks where water could leak.

 To add even more protection against water damage, you should add an underlayment and vapor barrier beneath your laminate.
 By gluing down your laminate flooring over these barriers, you are protecting it against subfloor moisture.